nixworks/public/news/2017/02/24/README.md

 ##### Death of Kim Jong-nam
 ### [Malaysian police claim that Kim Jong-nam, half brother of North Korean leader Kim Jong-un, was killed by VX nerve agent, a toxin used almost exclusively for chemical warfare. ](/news/2017/02/24/malaysian-police-claim-that-kim-jong-nam-half-brother-of-north-korean-leader-kim-jong-un-was-killed-by-vx-nerve-agent-a-toxin-used-almost.md)
-_Context: Death of Kim Jong-nam, North Korea, nerve agent, VX, Kim Jong-un, Kim Jong-nam, Malaysian police_
+_Context: North Korea, VX, Death of Kim Jong-nam, Kim Jong-un, Kim Jong-nam, Malaysian police, nerve agent_

 ##### Presidency of Donald Trump
 ### [The Trump administration signals that it plans a crackdown on U.S states that legalize the use of cannabis. ](/news/2017/02/24/the-trump-administration-signals-that-it-plans-a-crackdown-on-u-s-states-that-legalize-the-use-of-cannabis.md)